simonhicks/csv-utils/README.md

 These are things I'm planning to do soon (roughly in order)

 - change count-by to count and make it handle both group-by and count unique
+- utilities for making one off queries on a file (e.g. show me all the headers in a readable format)
 - make the record separator configurable everywhere
 - a script that lets you process csvs with a quote char or with escaped record separators in the values (by systematically changing the separator, and removing the quotes)